Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ![image.png](.attachments/postman-with-power-platform/image23.png)

-As it can be seen from the response, the 201 success is returned which means request has been executed succefully and data returned.
+As it can be seen from the response, the 201 success is returned which means request has been executed succesfully and data returned.

 ### 3- Create related records - Deep Insert